guildai/guild.ai/pages/start/runs.md

 guild runs
 ```

-!!! tip
-    When deleting runs, avoid the temptation to use `--permanent`
-    flag so that you have the option of restoring them later.

 ## Label a Run

-Labels are string values that help identify a run.
-Guild shows run
+A label is a short description associated with a run.
+Guild shows
 labels when listing and comparing runs.

 By default, Guild generates a default label for each run containing
-the flag values.
-You can specify a different label using the `--label`
+assigned flag values.
+You can specify a different label using the
-or `--tag` options.
+`--label` or `--tag` options.

-After a run is started, you can set the label using the
+After a run is started, you can modify its label using the
 [label](cmd:label) command.

-First, find the run with the lowest `loss` using [compare](cmd:compare):
+Find the run with the lowest `loss` using [compare](cmd:compare):

 ``` command
 guild select -o train.py --min loss
 ```

 Guild shows the run ID with the lowest loss.
 You can confirm this by
-running ``guild compare -o train.py --min loss`` -- the run with the
+running ``guild compare -o train.py --min loss`` --- the run with the
 lowest loss appears at the top of the list.

 Use the `--tag` option with the [label](cmd:label) command to prepend